mmarcon/cloudeyes/README.md

-#Cloudmon
+#Cloudeyes

-Cloudmon is a simple distributed system to observe whether a host – typically a website – is reachable from different locations at the same time.
+Cloudeyes is a simple distributed system to observe whether a host – typically a website – is reachable from different locations at the same time.
 This helps spotting issues related to DNS, CDN and with most other acronyms.

 The rationale behind this little project is that I need to monitor a few websites that I own, I don't have the need for a professional (as in *that costs money*) service and finally I believe coding this kind of things can be fun.